Skip to content

 4.2 Research work

 Open the HDReferences file and then save a copy of this file on your computer to work with.
 Keeping the Broad Concept Headings in mind read through the list of references and summary statements and mark those that catch your interest.
-Using New Search or hard copies of the Heavenly Doctrines look up the references you have highlighted and allocate a Broad Concept Heading to each one.
+Using the New Christian Bible Study website or hard copies of the Heavenly Doctrines look up the references you have highlighted and allocate a Broad Concept Heading to each one.
 You will be using these specific references to explore the theme of the Broad Concept heading in more depth a little later on.
 You may find other references come to mind or are suggested in the references you look up, feel free to reference and explore these also, but remember to keep your focus on the relevance of what select within the context of the Broad Concept Headings for this course.
 You may feel that a single reference falls within more than one of the Broad Concept Headings.
 You are free to explore any of the references under as many of the headings as long as you can show how they fit within the headings you assign them to.
 Your final selection should contain not less than 10 major references under each Broad Concept Heading drawn from HDReference file and/or your own further exploration of the subject area.
 As you go record your thoughts on what each reference you have selected says in regard to the Broad Concept Heading you have placed it under.
 Be sure to note any new insights, trains of thought, unanswered questions and any challenges that your research has made to your current understanding of the subject area.
-Use the “Upload References” link to submit a copy of your arrangement of references under the Broad Concept Headings to your Tutor no later than 2 days prior to your scheduled tutorial for this section
+Forward a copy of your arrangement of references under the Broad Concept Headings to your Tutor no later than 2 days prior to your scheduled tutorial for this section.

 4.3 Assignment